xenenon/xenenon.github.io/now.md

 - This website
 - Parenting
 - Myself
-- Building a meditation habit

 # Reading

 - Dune Messiah
 - The 7 Habits of Highly Effective People
-- Who is Michael Ovitz?

 # Learning